 Data protection has always been one of the top priorities for hiring managers and HR professionals, however, in the wake of GDPR, this has become much more of a focus and many recruitment strategies have been refined to ensure that your information is protected.

 Although GDPR is enforced within the remit of the UK and Europe, this is something that has had a global impact on the way that data is stored and shared.
-Any US business, for example, who trades within the UK and EU will have to also abide by this legislation, which has had a huge impact on the way most hiring managers and HR professionals store and share sensitive data.
+Any US business, for example, that trades within the UK and EU will have to also abide by this legislation, which has had a huge impact on the way most hiring managers and HR professionals store and share sensitive data.

 Whether a recruitment consultant or a hiring manager has picked up your CV, they will be responsible for the safe-keeping of your sensitive information.
-For example, your address, phone number, email, current employers and all of your references.
+For example, your address, phone number, email, current employers, and all of your references.

-Personal data may typically be stored on a database system and it’s more than likely that recruitment consultants will also have a copy of your CV or your phone number stored on their work mobiles and tablets.
-In the wake of GDPR, the way that data is acquired, stored and shared has been changed and this process is much more complex.
+Personal data may typically be stored on a database system and it’s more than likely that recruitment consultants will also have a copy of your legal CV or your phone number stored on their work mobiles and tablets.
+In the wake of GDPR, the way that data is acquired, stored, and shared has been changed and this process is much more complex.

 Recruiters now have to be careful with how they process and acquire your information so, for example, if you express that you are interested in new job opportunities on Linkedin, it doesn’t give the recruiter the right to download and process your information.

 In order to obtain permission, recruiters now have to tell you exactly what they will be using your personal data for, who it will be shared with, how they will store your data and how long it will be stored for.

 This will prevent you from being contacted by recruiters for roles that you do not necessarily want to apply for.
 In addition to this, you will also have the peace of mind that your personal data cannot be accessed by third parties and anybody who is not closely tied to the recruitment process.